PrideChung/FontAwesomeKit/README.md

 So you can use the icon on a label with one line of code: `self.label.attributedText = [starIcon attributedString];` You don't need to set the label's `font` property, it's already been taken care of.

-### Drawing The Icon On Image
+### Drawing The Icon on Image

 #### Basic Drawing
 Instead of getting the attributed string, you can draw the icon onto an image like this: `UIImage *iconImage = [starIcon imageWithSize:CGSizeMake(15, 15)];` This will use the attributes you've set to draw that image, you only need to specify a size for the image.

 #### Drawing Offset
 By default the icon will be centered horizontally and vertically.
-I believe it's 99% what you want.
+I believe that's 99% what you want.
 However, if you think it's not centered properly, you can set the `drawingPositionAdjustment` property for the icon, like this:

 `starIcon.drawingPositionAdjustment = UIOffsetMake(2, 2);`